jettymx/jetty-infosite/en/beneficios.md

               <img src="img/icono-proceso.png">
             </div>
             <h3>Support during the process</h3>
-            <p>All our clients have access to a group of experts to ensure the best implementation of the technology.
-Induction and training on the use of the application for drivers, supervisors, administrators, monitoring and support.</p>
+            <p>All of our clients have access to a group of experts to ensure the best implementation of our technology.
+Onboarding and training will be available for drivers, supervisors, administrators, and the customer support team.</p>
           </li>
           <li>
             <div class="text-center">